Smoked Clams Casino is the perfect grilled appetizer to enjoy on a beautiful day.

 The clams I grew up on all hail from the northeastern United States.
-Clams and other shellfish were a main source of sustenance for the native Americans of the Narragansett tribe.
+Clams and other shellfish were the main sources of sustenance for the Native Americans of the Narragansett tribe.

 Their name for the mollusk was poquauhock which over time morphed into the word quahog by early English settlers.

 Clams are named and classified based on size, the smaller clams are sweeter and more tender while larger clams have a tougher texture often chopped up for soups and chowders.